Can Syria heal? For many, Step 1 is learning the difficult truth.

 It risks becoming a messy process in a low-trust society scarred by more than a decade of war that drew in foreign powers, including regional ones animated by sectarian logic.
 All sectors of society are affected.

-Arbitrary arrests and enforced disappearances have been part of the Syrian regime's modus operandi for decades.
-The Syrian Network for Human Rights blames Syrian regime forces for more than 96,000 cases of enforced disappearances since 2011, when anti-regime protests erupted.
+Arbitrary arrests and enforced disappearances have been part of the Syrian regime’s modus operandi for decades.
+The Syrian Network for Human Rights blames Syrian regime forces for more than 96,000 cases of enforced disappearances since 2011, when antiregime protests erupted.
 Yet some families are today trying to trace disappearances that long predate the civil war.

 Between tears, Mr. Farhan says his son Khaled was taken from a farm in Khan al-Sheikh, along with seven young male friends, in the Euphrates River region of Deir ez-Zor.

 On what grounds?
-The father simply says he was “with them,” a reference to the rebels who armed themselves in self-defense after anti-regime demonstrations were violently suppressed by a wide constellation of security forces and the Syrian army.
+The father simply says he was “with them,” a reference to the rebels who armed themselves in self-defense after antiregime demonstrations were violently suppressed by a wide constellation of security forces and the Syrian army.

 One young woman, Alaa, ventures toward the rooms that former Sednaya inmates describe as torture chambers.
-Wearing a puffy parka, her young face framed by a black hijab, she says she has long given up hope of finding her father, who disappeared from the Golan Heights city of Quneitra in 2015 when she was only 11.
+Wearing a puffy parka, her young face framed by a black hijab, she says she has long given up hope of finding her father, who disappeared from the Golan Heights city of Quneitra in 2015 when she was only 11 years old.

 “I hope he died right away rather than spending a single second in this place,” she says.
 “There can be no justice for something like this. ...
 It is important for Syrians to know what happened.”